Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Software Testing Concepts

 Question: “We almost have an overload of technical terms when working in an IT environment.
-There are processes, documents, tasks and everything else that is addressed by its own technical name.
-Now, how are we to remember, understand and use them in the right context every single time?”
+Technical terminology is used to identify and address processes, documents, tasks, and all other related elements.
+What’s the best way to remember, comprehend, and utilize them correctly in every situation?”

 Test Strategy and Test plan are two important documents in the testing life cycle of any project.
 Here we are trying to give you an in-depth knowledge of test strategy and test plan documents.